 Conduct Together! has you and possibly a few friends guide trains within intentionally poorly-designed tracks while trying to deliver all the passengers to their destinations and not crash.
 I say "poorly-designed" because if these tracks were in real life, the body count would go through the roof but that's kind of the point and Conduct Together! is a simple and challenging game that's super-satisfying to master.
 The basic controls involve stopping and starting trains and rerouting various points in the track.
 You might think you have the knack for solving a particular stage but then the time limit runs out or you don't maximize your stars after completing it so you'll know that there's something that you're missing.
 After playing again while experimenting with new solutions, you just might be able to do it.
 It's this cleverly designed gameplay premise as well as its cute visuals that make playing it a joy.
 My conductor hat is off!

 I wasn't expecting Conduct Together! to be as difficult as it is but its level of challenge is what makes it such a rewarding game to master.
-So, if you enjoy testing both hemispheres of your brain as you optimize puzzle solutions then this is a game for you.Conduct Together! gameplay video → More train-based fun: Railway Empire
+So, if you enjoy testing both hemispheres of your brain as you optimize puzzle solutions then this is a game for you.Conduct Together! gameplay video → Similar game: Railway Empire

 Hunter's Legacy: Purrfect Edition Review Switch ★★★★☆

 This delightful 2D Metroidvania already released on other consoles but Switch owners can enjoy the exclusive new Purrfect Edition.